Risedronate sodium hemipentahydrate

 - sore throat

-- skin rash or redness of the skin, sometimes made worse by sunlight, itchiness
+- itchiness, skin rash or skin redness, sometimes made worse by sunlight

-- problems with your jaw or teeth, associated with delayed healing and/or infection often following a tooth extraction or invasive dental work
+- jaw or teeth problems associated with delayed healing and/or infection, often following a tooth extraction or invasive dental work

 - chest pain